mdaralynnt/mdaralynnt/README.md

-- 👋 Hi, I’m @mdaralynnt
+- 👋 Hi, I’m Lynn Mudhara
-- 👀 I’m interested in artificial intelligence,cyber security and ethical hacking as well as software engineering
+- 👀 I’m interested software engineering,cyber security and ethical hacking
-- 🌱 I’m currently learning AI, cyber security
+- 🌱 I’m currently learning python and all of its libaries and all of its applications across the tech space
 - 💞️ I’m looking to collaborate on a lot of software engineering projects and just moving with the tide
-- 📫 How to reach me ,my contact number is 263780748621
+- 📫 How to reach me ,my contact number is 263780748621 and lynn24314@gmail.com

 <!---
 mdaralynnt/mdaralynnt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.